pantharshit007/aether-ui/README.md

 # Aether UI

-> A simple, lightweight, and customizable UI component library for React
+> A simple, lightweight, and customizable UI component library for React with tailwindcss.